l3p-cv/lost/docs/docs/annotation.md

 **MIA** was designed to annotate clusters of similar objects or images.
 The idea here is to speed up the annotation process by assigning a class label to a whole cluster of images.
-The annotators task is remove images that do not belong to the cluster clicking on these images.
-When all wrong images are removed, the remaining images get the same label assigned by the annotator.
+The annotators task is to remove images that do not belong to the cluster by first clicking on these images.
+When all diverging images are removed, the remaining images get the same label assigned by the annotator.

+Alternatively (should it be easier the other way around), it is possible to reverse the selection with the "Reverse" button.
+This removes all unremoved images and selects the ones, for the current label, which were previously removed.

-As an example, in Figure 7 the annotator clicked on the car since it does not belong to the cluster of aeroplanes.
-Since he clicked on it the car is grayed out.
-Now the annotator moved on to the label input field and selected **Aeroplane** as label for the remaining images.
+As an example, in Figure 7 the annotator clicked on the car, since it does not belong to the cluster of aeroplanes.
+Since he clicked on it, the car is now grayed out.
+Then the annotator moved on to the label input field on the upper left and selected **Aeroplane** as label for the remaining images.
 Now the annotator needs to click on the **Submit** button to complete this annotation step.